passionlim/intensive/Script_HW_5th_week_3rd_day.md

 Secondly, every logic handles input data and makes output data.
 Let’s talk about blog’s basic functions like reading and writing.
 To show readers a post, the reading logic loads images and texts from the storage and compose one document in a HTML format using the loaded data.
 So your web browser can show the web page which is the output of the logic.
 As for writing function, the writing logic reads blog post submission as its input and then save them into the storage as it output.

-To sum it up, this is a basic tools to help you to understand computer programs.
+To sum it up, this is basic explanation to help you to understand computer programs.
 As our society has become interested in computer programing, you’d better to learn how computer programs works in detail.

 ## a/the exmaples